ashleyfletcher76/42_transcendence/README.md

 - I just changed all the working containers to HTTPS and now running securely

 - Health check added inside the apps for each backend service and now nginx is also added into the main docker-compose file.
 With a self-signed certificate be automatically created

+- New database created for each django service, new set of env variables.
+See env variables

 ### To Note List
 - Regarding the web chat, frontend should check if a user is interacting with web chat, if so tehy request a refresh on their JWT token to keep the player logged in regardless of their web chat usage time